eswan0962/icecauldron.github.io/blog.md

 ## In spite of ourselves

 I have the most magical spirits that cover me in light.
-What have I to say that can appeal to the soft giving nature of your hand.
+What have I to say that can appeal to the soft giving nature of your hand?
-In passion, in blood, in gentle cereal sighs.
+Passionate, bloody, and gentle cereal sighs drive my heartbeat for you.
-In my new ability to instantly be in love just because you do.
+Marveling my new ability to instantly be in love just because you do.
-And because of this
+And because of this..
 I want to show you how unhappily happy i am.
 I am not at peace with the treaturous heart betwixt by breasts.
-I am boiling outward, becoming a noxious tombs.
+I am boiling outward, becoming a noxious tomb.
 How can I leave vous here?
 How can I be myself by staying?

 ###### 11.20.20